arwinneil/project-euler-rust/README.md

 # [Project Euler](https://projecteuler.net/) in Rust

 Repo for archiving personal solutions to the Project Euler problem archive.
-Solutions styled towards subjective compromise between performance and presentation of mathematical theories used, and sometimes with variations on the problems.
+Solutions styled towards subjective compromise between performance and presentation of mathematical theories and reusability, and sometimes with variations on the problems.

 #### Solutions :
 1. [Multiples of 3 and 5](1/multiples_of_3_and_5.rs)